Mykola-Hadupiak/resizeble-app/README.md

 The application is made in react with SASS and I also used the re-resizable library here to make the resizing logic.

+I used simple styles

-You can also add some text that will be saved in the database and after that you can change it.
+You can also add some text that will be saved in the database and after that you can change it. (in window 2)

 To start this project use npm start.